 Not Rated | | Drama, Film-Noir

-A screenwriter is hired to rework a faded silent film star's script only to find himself developing a dangerous relationship.
+A screenwriter is hired to rework a faded silent film star's script, only to find himself developing a dangerous relationship.

 Yes, this is Sunset Blvd., Los Angeles, California.
-It's about 5 0'clock in the morning.
+It's about 5 o'clock in the morning.
 That's the homicide squad, complete with detectives and newspaper men.

 The Paramount logo appears as a transparency over the opening shot.
 The words "Sunset Blvd." are shown stenciled on the curb of that street.